moby/moby/docs/reference/commandline/dockerd.md

 of the flag name, e.g., `labels` for the `label` flag.

-The options set in the configuration file must not conflict with options set via flags.
-The docker daemon fails to start if an option is duplicated between the file and the flags, regardless of their value.
-We do this to avoid silently ignore changes introduced in configuration reloads.
+The options set in the configuration file must not conflict with options set using flags.
+The Docker daemon fails to start if an option is duplicated between the file and the flags, regardless of their value.
+This is intentional, and avoids silently ignore changes introduced in configuration reloads.
 For example, the daemon fails to start if you set daemon labels in the configuration file and also set daemon labels via the `--label` flag.